Aisle5Oakland/aisle5oakland.github.io/_beermenu/72-Knee-Deep-Broken-Bud-IPA.md

  - is_light: " "
  - is_malty: " "
  - is_sour: " "
-long_desc: "Old school meets new school in this fresh approach to the classic IPA.
-At 50 IBU’s and 6.5% ABV, Breaking Bud features the restrained bitterness and alcohol of a classic IPA with newer tropical fruit hop flavors and aromas of Mosaic."
+long_desc: "Breaking Bud features the restrained bitterness and alcohol of a classic IPA with newer tropical fruit hop flavors and aromas of Mosaic."
 ---